Raspberry Bud Moth

 I would like some help with my raspberries please.
 Last season I had an invasion of little white grubs in the fruit.
 What can I do to stop this happening again?
-I hope that it isn't too late for a cure.

 From your description, it sounds like your raspberry plant was attacked by the larvae of the raspberry bud moth - a common problem when cultivating raspberry plants.
 The larvae of this moth tunnel into and damage the canes, eat the fruit bud and the fruit itself.
 Careful attention to garden hygiene can lessen outbreaks of this problem.